input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-01-cli-options.md

   --listen IP:PORT         IP and port on which to bind and listen.
 Please make
                            sure these IP and port are accessible, otherwise proper work of CSL isn't guaranteed.
-  --peer-core HOST:PORT    Address of a peer --peer-relay HOST:PORT   Address of a peer --topology FILEPATH      Path to a YAML file containing the network topology --kademlia FILEPATH      Path to a YAML file containing the kademlia
-                           configuration
-  --node-id NODE_ID        Identifier for this node within the network --default-port PORT      Port number for IP address to node ID translation --policies FILEPATH      Path to a YAML file containing the network policies --json-log FILEPATH      Path to JSON log file.
+  --json-log FILEPATH      Path to JSON log file.
-  --kademlia-dump-path FILEPATH
-                           Path to Kademlia dump file.
-If file doesn't exist, it will be created. (default: "kademlia.dump") --log-config FILEPATH    Path to logger configuration.
+  --log-config FILEPATH    Path to logger configuration.
   --logs-prefix FILEPATH   Prefix to logger output path.
   --report-server URI      Reporting server to send crash/error logs on.
   --update-server URI      Server to download updates from.
-  --flat-distr (INT,INT)   Use flat stake distribution with given parameters
-                           (nodes, coins).
-  --rich-poor-distr (INT,INT,INT,FLOAT)
-                           Use rich'n'poor stake distribution with given
-                           parameters (number of richmen, number of poors, total stake, richmen's share of stake).
-  --exp-distr INT          Use exponential distribution with given amount of
-                           nodes.
-  --system-start TIMESTAMP System start time.
-Mandatory in development mode.
-                           Format - seconds since Unix-epoch.
+  --configuration-file FILEPATH
+                           Path to a yaml configuration file --configuration-key TEXT Key within the configuration file to use --system-start TIMESTAMP System start time.
+Format - seconds since Unix Epoch.
+  --configuration-seed INTEGER
+                           Seed for genesis generation.
+Overrides one from configuration file.
   --update-latest-path FILEPATH
                            Path to update installer file, which should be downloaded by Update System.
   --update-with-package    Enable updating via installer.
   --no-ntp                 Whether to use real NTP servers to synchronise time
+                           or rely on local time --route53-health-check IP:PORT
+                           Host and port for the Route53 DNS health check.
-                           or rely on local time --metrics                Enable metrics (EKG, statsd) --ekg-server IP:PORT     Host and port for the EKG server --statsd-server IP:PORT  Host and port for the statsd server
+  --metrics                Enable metrics (EKG, statsd) --ekg-server IP:PORT     Host and port for the EKG server --statsd-server IP:PORT  Host and port for the statsd server